drylian/ejb/README.md

 - **Variable Exposure**: Automatically expose global variables for direct access in templates.
 - **Extensible**: Highly customizable with a powerful directive API.
 - **Written in TypeScript**: Provides strong typing for better development experience.
+- **🆕 SSR Support**: Build applications with automatic code-splitting for server, client, and CSS.
+- **🆕 Builder API**: `EjbBuilder` class for advanced build workflows.

 ## Installation